ebp-group/walkalytics-clients/Readme.md

 This is a collection of example code for the [Walkalytics][] API, available at
 <https://dev.walkalytics.com>.
 [Signup now][signup] for a free API key!

+We currently have example code for:

+* Python
+* ArcGIS Desktop
+* ArcGIS Javascript API
+* OpenLayers
+* Leaflet

+More examples are welcome.
+Fork this repo and send a pull request.

 ## Python

 Create a file `walkalytics-api-key` with your API key (see sample for format),